Riverbed results miss estimates as customers cut spending

 Analysts were expecting adjusted earnings of 25 cents per share on revenue of $273.4 million, according to Thomson Reuters I/B/E/S.

-The weak government spending and the soft economy also led rivals Juniper Networks Inc (JNPR.N) and F5 Networks Inc (FFIV.O) to give disappointing revenue outlooks for the current quarter.
-[ID:nL3N0DA13K] [ID:nASA0565T]
+The weak government spending and the soft economy also led rivals Juniper Networks Inc and F5 Networks Inc to give disappointing revenue outlooks for the current quarter.

 "The government vertical was most notably below our original forecast with particular weakness due to sequestration," Chief Executive Jerry Kennelly said on a call with analysts.